Unpredictable energy markets – or just the turn of the architect

 What has changed?
 How is it that a little more than 10 years ago something was considered normal that is considered impossibly cheap today?

 That’s simple.
 Humans are credulous and vain and whenever the price of something goes up – someone makes a fortune.
 Big industries – like energy – quickly get used to high price levels and it does not take long for them to take those levels for granted.
-As they are big companies with watermelon like headquarters, they do what watermelons do best – they grow as big as they possibly can but unlike watermelons, they eventually reach a point where their own weight crushes them.
+As they are big companies with watermelon-like headquarters, they do what watermelons do best – they grow as big as they possibly can but unlike watermelons, they eventually reach a point where their weight crushes them.

 The mechanics behind this are simple.
-Big companies have big management corpses and all those managers need to show great numbers in order to keep their careers healthy.
-In normal times, their urge to grow is kept in check by what the market can deliver but in times of abnormally high prices, their every whim suddenly go through which makes them insatiable.
+Big companies have big management corpses and all those managers need to show great numbers to keep their careers healthy.
+In normal times, their urge to grow is kept in check by what the market can deliver but in times of abnormally high prices, their every whim suddenly goes through which makes them insatiable.
 They want ever more of the same – growth, growth, growth.
-They have pinned their careers not on who runs the company better but rather by, who brings the bigger numbers.
+They have pinned their careers not on who runs the company better but rather on, who brings the bigger numbers.
 And this race to big numbers can last for quite a while.

 The last one in energy lasted for almost a decade and has blown everyone into a universe of obscene expectations.
 The old normal has become dangerously low so something has to be done about it.